X9Z0/clean-todo/README.md

 ## Project Overview

-This project is a Todo application with a strong focus on UI/UX implementation.
-The main aim was to create an engaging and visually appealing user interface with smooth transitions and theme customization.
+This project was made while learning about contextAPI in react it has three different themes with different component themes and style

 ## Key Features